ietf-wg-cellar/flac-specification/flac.md

 19    | Band or artist logotype
 20    | Publisher or studio logotype

-In case not a picture but a URI is contained in this block, the following points apply:
+If not a picture but a URI is contained in this block, the following points apply:

 - The URI can be either in absolute or in relative form.
-In case an URI is in relative form, it is related to the URI of the FLAC content processed.
+If an URI is in relative form, it is related to the URI of the FLAC content processed.
 - Applications MUST obtain explicit user approval to retrieve images via remote protocols and to retrieve local images not located in the same directory as the FLAC file being processed.
 - Applications supporting linked images MUST handle unavailability of URIs gracefully.
 They MAY report unavailability to the user.
 - Applications MAY reject processing URIs for any reason, in particular for security or privacy reasons.